What is the difference between Hepatitis B and Hepatitis C?

 Hepatitis B, C, and D, on the other hand, are primarily transmitted through blood and bodily fluids, often resulting in chronic infections that can lead to serious liver damage, including cirrhosis and liver cancer.

-Hepatitis B and C are particularly concerning due to their potential to cause long-term health issues, and how easily they can be passed from person to person through sex and blood-to-blood contact.
+Hepatitis B and C are particularly concerning due to their potential to cause long-term health issues, and how easily they can be passed from person to person through sex and/or blood-to-blood contact.

 Hepatitis B